spiral/docs/docs/en/queue/interceptors.md

 #### Via QueueBootloader

-Call method `addPushInterceptor` for adding an interceptor for `push` action.
-Or call method `addConsumeInterceptor` for adding an interceptor for `consume` action in the `Spiral\Queue\Bootloader\QueueBootloader` class.
+Call the method `addPushInterceptor` to add an interceptor for the `push` action.
+Or call the method `addConsumeInterceptor` to add an interceptor for the `consume` action in the `Spiral\Queue\Bootloader\QueueBootloader` class.

 ```php
 namespace App\Bootloader;